Local stability in a transient Markov chain: Examples of local stability

 \subsection{Polling Systems}

-Foss, Chernova and Kovalevskii \cite{foss-etal:96} consider a polling system with one or several servers, and stations $k=1,\ldots,K$.
+Foss, Chernova and Kovalevskii \cite{foss-etal:96} consider a polling system with one or several servers, and a number of stations.
 Input consists of stationary ergodic streams of customers.
-Servers follow i.i.d. cyclic routes through all the stations, which are independent of the arrivals and of the queues $Q_k(t)$.
-Service policy has a number $f_k^j(x,D_k^j)$ of customers served on the $j$th visit of the server to station $k$, if there are $x$ customers at the station, where $D_k^j$ are i.i.d., and service is monotone in the sense that $f_k(x,D) \le f_k(x+1,D) \le f_k(x,D)+1$.

-In these systems it is possible that some of the queues, say at stations $k\in K_1$ are unstable while the remaining queues, at stations $k\in K_0$ display local stability.
+Servers follow i.i.d. cyclic routes through all the stations, which are independent of the arrivals and of the queues.
+The service policy has a number $f_k^j(x,D_k^j)$ of customers served on the $j$th visit of the server to station $k$, if there are $x$ customers at the station, where $\{D_k^j\}_{k,j}$ form an i.i.d. sequence, and service is monotone in the sense that $f_k(x,D) \le f_k(x+1,D) \le f_k(x,D)+1$.
+In these systems it is possible that some of the queues are unstable while the remaining queues display local stability.